shriphani/blog/_src/posts/2014-03-13-heritrix-tutorial.md

     Tags: java, heritrix, crawling, web-crawling

 This is a post I wrote to teach myself about Heritrix and modifying it.
-There are solid motivations for modifying web-crawlers since pure BFS doesn't always cut it.
-In this post, I will modify two routines that are central to web-crawling - extracting URLs from a webpage.
+There are solid motivations for modifying web-crawlers (say we know how to beat a simple BFS for some specific website).
+In this post, I will modify a routine that is central to web-crawling - extracting URLs from a webpage.

 <!-- more -->